openshift/osd-network-verifier/README_AWS.md

 - If this is an existing cluster, use [this SOP](https://github.com/openshift/ops-sop/blob/master/v4/howto/aws/aws.md#via-ocm-the-quickest-way-1) to get AWS credentials.
 - If this cluster is not installed yet
   - If cluster is STS, customer should provide credentials for support role
-  - If cluster is non-STS, creds are creaed by AWS account operator on hive shard (TODO add sop to obtain them)
+  - If cluster is non-STS, creds are creaed by AWS account operator on hive shard using [this SOP](https://github.com/openshift/ops-sop/blob/master/v4/howto/aws/aws.md#on-hive-shard).
 - Export these credentials and any other AWS defaults in your environment
    ```shell
    export AWS_ACCESS_KEY_ID=<YOUR_AWS_ACCESS_KEY_ID)>